-For these transactions, the Group originates instalment purchase loans and generates financing receivables due from the Customers who place orders.
-The online direct sales revenues and related financing receivables are accounted for as sales of products to the Customers with extended payment terms and recorded at present value of the contractual cash flows when the above revenue recognition criteria are met.
+For these transactions, the Group generates financing receivables due from the Borrowers who place orders.
+The online direct sales revenues and related financing receivables are accounted for as sales of products or services to the Borrowers with extended payment terms and recorded at present value of the contractual cash flows when the Group's performance obligations are satisfied.